EvansHua/EvansHua/README.md

 - 👋 Hi, I’m @EvansHua
-- 👀 I’m interested in Python and Data Science
+- 👀 I’m interested in Python and Data Science science elementary school.
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on interesting Data Scicence project on Python
+- 💞️ I’m looking to collaborate on interesting Python projects
 - 📫 How to reach me: https://github.com/EvansHua

 <!---
 EvansHua/EvansHua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
+AI, artificial intelligence, data science, data visualization, machine learning, kid, python,
 --->